tymyrddin/purple/source/docs/foundations/montessori/prepared-environment.md

 ## The environment shapes behaviour

 This is the core Montessori insight and it applies directly to the Satir and ChangeShop observations about system behaviour.
-If the environment makes the unsafe path easier than the safe one, people will take the unsafe path, not because they have made a deliberate choice but because they are following the grain of the environment.
+If the environment makes the unsafe path easier than the safe one, people usually take the unsafe path, not because they have made a deliberate choice but because they are following the grain of the environment.

 A security team that works in an environment where raising a concern is more effortful than ignoring it will ignore concerns.
 A learner who works in an environment where going deep on an interesting problem requires navigating bureaucratic approval will not go deep.
 The environment is not a backdrop.
 It is a determinant of what happens.